gsinghjay/rust-wasm-calc/README.md

 The calculator uses Bootstrap 5.3.0 for its user interface with the following features:

 ### Components
-- Square design using `rounded-0` class
+- Square design using CSS
 - Bootstrap Icons for symbols
-- Bootstrap's theme system for dark/light modes
 - Bootstrap's grid system for button layout
 - Bootstrap's utility classes for spacing and alignment